vikrampatel0408/TradeEasy/README.md

-# django-todo-app
+# django-stock-market
-A Smple Todo App developed by Django Framework
+A Simple stockmarket webapp by Django Framework